What is Joe Biden's legacy in Africa?

 It’s safe to say that longtime readers of my work and wider commentary would not be surprised at my verdict if they read the piece.
 I am an avowed critic of U.S. policy toward Africa, which generally has not changed much since the continent’s nations gained independence from European colonizers.
 Specifically about Biden, I have been unsparing in my reproval of the listlessness of his administration’s engagement with Africa as well as the bare-minimumism that has characterized Washington’s outreach to the continent since 2021.
 Perhaps because Biden generally avoided the rhetorical extremes of his immediate predecessor, his officials seemed to believe that “not Trump” would be a sufficient roadmap for improved diplomatic relations with a continent they claimed was important to Washington.

 In ways large and small, the Biden administration signaled to Africans that they were not a top priority for it.
-Senior-level engagement with their counterparts on the continent as well as the publics they serve was sparing and largely restricted to visits Washington appeared to think were accomplishments in and of themselves.
-The administration simply did not bother to invest much time in cultivating relationships with important continental actors on the continent like Nigeria, South Africa and Ethiopia who, whatever their shortcomings, are still crucial anchors of their regional neighborhoods.
-On the occasion that the Biden team did engage with the continent, it was always obvious to Africans — government officials and citizens alike — that the specter of China and Russia was the main factor influencing Washington's outreach.
+Senior-level engagement between U.S. officials and their continental counterparts as well as the publics they serve was sparing and largely restricted to visits Washington appeared to think were accomplishments in and of themselves.
+The administration simply did not bother to invest much time in cultivating relationships with important continental actors like Nigeria, South Africa and Ethiopia who, whatever their shortcomings, are still crucial anchors of their regional neighborhoods.
+On the occasions that the Biden team did engage with the continent, it was always obvious to Africans — government officials and citizens alike — that the specter of China and Russia was the main factor influencing Washington's outreach.

-As I wrote in the article, I do not expect a significant improvement in African relations with the U.S. regardless of who wins next week’s presidential election for individual as well as structural reasons.
+As I wrote in the article, I do not expect a significant improvement in Washington's relations with African countries regardless of who wins next week’s presidential election.
 There is no major constituency in the U.S. demanding better relations with the continent, not even the sizable African diaspora there.
-And unlike many other commentators on the topic, I do not necessarily think Africa needs to become a core U.S. priority.
+Unlike many other commentators on the topic, I do not believe Africa necessarily needs to become a core U.S. priority.
 Washington just does not possess the bandwidth, range and interest necessary to have the kind of meaningful impact at scale that Africans need from such a partnership.
 A slight improvement could nonetheless make a difference, and African governments would have to figure out what that looks like.

 Here is a link to the entire piece.